MrBrunotte/RemoveUniCodeCharsChatGPT/README.md

    * Show you any invisible characters it found (with position and Unicode name).
    * Copy the **cleaned version** of your text back to your clipboard.

----

-### ✅ Now What?

-You can now **paste the cleaned text** anywhere you need (e.g., into a document, form, or email).
-No more hidden characters!

-Would you like me to help you turn this into a **clickable app** for non-technical use?